Utkarshsingh70/OOPSjava/README.md

 # **Object Oriented Programming based Loaning System**

 > This project uses OOPS concept for designing a loaning system.
+The four basics of OOP are abstraction, encapsulation, inheritance, and polymorphism are used here.

 ## **Description**
 The Item class models one item in a library.
 It is an **abstract superclass**.
 There are two **abstract methods**, getFinesPerDay and getAdminCharge that returns the administrative charge.
 The method lostCharges returns the sum of administrative charges and the cost of the item.